 Designing a multi-city urban development programme to strengthen the resilience of Lebanese cities and empower them to provide Lebanese and refugee populations with the urban infrastructure and services needed for socio-economic development

 The Syrian crisis, which began in 2011, continues to have a strong impact on the management capacities of Lebanese cities, putting significant pressure on services and infrastructure.
 The influx of refugees, coupled with a history of expanding urbanisation with little control from the authorities, exacerbates the urban problems faced by municipalities and affects the availability and access to basic urban services for migrant populations, as well as for the Lebanese host population.
 In order to meet the needs of its ever-increasing urban population, the Lebanese authorities are stepping up their intervention in favour of better-structured, integrated urban development acting as a lever for local socio-economic development.
-To this end, the UPFI initiative and its partners, in particular the AFD and EIB, are working alongside the Council for Development and Reconstruction (CDR) to design and implement a multi-city urban development programme.
+To this end, the UPFI initiative and its partners, in particular the AFD and EIB, worked alongside the Council for Development and Reconstruction (CDR) to design and implement a multi-city urban development programme.

 Urbanisation is a recent phenomenon in Lebanon but has spread rapidly to affect the majority of inhabitants.
 Representing nearly 40% of the population in 1960, the urban population now stands at more than 90%, with almost 64% of Lebanese people living in large cities (Beirut and its suburbs, Tripoli, Saida, Zahle and Tyre).

 The speed of this urban growth has been compounded by the absence of any administrative framework or state regulation.
 As a result, urbanisation has spread wherever there has been available land, with a critical lack of urban infrastructure, networks and services.